Using quantum theory to reduce the complexity of input-output processes: Methods

-Another concept we make use of is \emph{input strategies}.
+We also introduce \emph{input strategies}.
 Suppose Bob receives a model of some known input-output process, initialized in some (possibly unknown) state $\rho_{\past{z}} \in \Omega$.
-Bob now wants to drive the model to exhibit some particular future behaviour by using an input strategy -- a specific algorithm for deciding what input $x^{(t)}$ he will feed it at each specific $t \geq 0$, purely from the model's black-box behaviour.
+Bob now wants to drive the model to exhibit some particular future behaviour by using an input strategy -- a specific algorithm for deciding what input $x^{(t)}$ he will feed the model at each specific $t \geq 0$, purely from the model's black-box behaviour.